-Bucks County Disorderly Conduct Attorney
+Contact a Bucks County Disorderly Conduct Lawyer

-PA Disorderly Conduct Law
+PA Disorderly Conduct

-- Makes unreasonable noise; or
+- Makes unreasonable noise

-- Creates a hazardous or physically offensive condition by any act which serves no legitimate purpose of the actor
+- Creates a hazardous or physically offensive condition by any act which serves no legitimate purpose

-What is Disorderly Conduct in PA
+What is Disorderly Conduct in PA?

-- Use of obscene or vulgar language
+- Using obscene or vulgar language in a public setting

 - Public drunkenness

-- Participation in a loud party
+- Participating in a loud public party

-The penalties for disorderly conduct vary depending on whether the individual has a prior criminal record and whether the charge is graded as a summary offense or a misdemeanor of the 3rd degree.
+The penalties for disorderly conduct vary.
+The prosecutor will consider whether you have a prior criminal record and whether the police graded the crime as a summary or misdemeanor offense.
+The penalties for disorderly conduct are as follows:

-- 3rd degree misdemeanor
+- 3rd-degree misdemeanor